Skip to content

 # Current: venv backend

-pyve doctor # Shows: Backend: venv
+pyve status # Shows: Backend: venv

 # Switch to micromamba

-pyve --purge
+pyve purge

-pyve --init --backend micromamba
+pyve init --backend micromamba

 # Verify

-pyve doctor # Shows: Backend: micromamba
+pyve status # Shows: Backend: micromamba

 CI/CD Integration